privtechlead/CV/README.md

 # Information Technology Curriculum Vitae

 ## SUMMARY
-This CV is to be used in complement with my resume in pursuit of an AI Governance and Cloud Security GRC position.
+This CV is for use in coordination with my resume as I pursue a GRC position in AI Governance and Cloud Security.

 ## Professional Certification
 CompTIA Security+ Certified